My Tarot Decks

 Classic Crime Lenormand by Malpertuis *.
 This is a rare deck by the fabulous Malpertuis Design studio that was never even made available to the public.
 It’s based on vintage Penguin detective novels, with their classic Penguin-green-and-orange color palette, and their clever titles (with hints in the author names for the card identity.)
 I made a Google doc for this very special deck, if you’d like to see more photos!

 Cosmos Tarot / Oracle deck.
 This is a gorgeous multi-artist tarot deck with oracle.
-The card meanings in this deck are usually original and rarely aligned with traditional tarot.
+The card meanings in this deck are usually original and rarely aligned with traditional tarot, which is why i’m putting the whole set down here instead of grouping it with the other tarot decks.
+The art was assembled from a host of artists from Tumblr and other online art communities and the result is a really interesting cacophony of artistic ideas.

 The Daemon Tarot.
 I’ve had this deck for a while but considered it more like a set of trading cards (even though the demons have been assigned divinatory meanings).
 But many people use it as an oracle deck, so why not?